This post is a continuation/refresh of an earlier post from Yuval’s personal blog

 - It would allow different teams in the organization easily adapt their area in the tool to support their own process.

-- Emphasize simplicity, ease of use, streamlined flows.
-Otherwise it won’t stick.
-Having a situation where you have special people working the tool because the actual marketers won’t touch it with a stick is unacceptable (true story I heard in a recent meetup).
+- Emphasize simplicity, ease of use, and streamlined flows.
+Otherwise, it won’t stick.
+Having a situation where you have special people working the tool because the actual marketers won’t touch it with a stick is unacceptable (a true story I heard in a recent meetup).
 It should take minutes to onboard a new team.
 It should take seconds for a marketer to add new work or move work along.

-- It should provide some actionable insights – e.g. these items have been in flight for quite a while, worth looking at them in your next daily-stand-up.
-These items took a long time to cross the finish line – maybe worth discussing them in a retrospective/five-whys session.
-These items ping ponged a lot between states – worth looking at.
-There seems to be a lot queueing up for the designer. mmmm. maybe you should look at that (and suggest some tips along the lines of the theory of constraints five focusing steps).
-Why is it important to marketers? actually the more of those insights agile tools include the better it would be for everybody not just marketers.
+- It should provide some actionable insights – e.g. these items have been in flight for quite a while, worth looking at them in your next daily stand-up.
+These items took a long time to cross the finish line – may be worth discussing them in a retrospective/five-whys session.
+These items ping-ponged a lot between states – worth looking at.
+There seems to be a lot of queueing up for the designer. mmmm. maybe you should look at that (and suggest some tips along the lines of the theory of constraints’ five focusing steps).
+Why is it important to marketers? actually, the more of those insights agile tools include the better it would be for everybody not just marketers.
 But since marketers are new to this agile thing, and many marketers aren’t necessarily process-oriented, this can help them along.
 (If they don’t have a lean/agile coach close by that is 😉

 I hope this list helps you choose an effective agile marketing tool for your context.
 If you need further help in choosing an agile marketing tool, don’t hesitate to reach out.
 I’m available at firstname.lastname@example.org.